shopware/shopware/src/Docs/10-administration/40-data-management.md

 *Fetching a product from the REST API using `getByIdAsync()`*

 Vue.js reuses components when just a part of the URL change occurs.
 In this case the component will not re-run the `created` method.
-To solve this issue a watcher can be added to the component which watches for URL changes, so every time the ID in the URL changes, the new information can be fetched from the API.
+To solve this issue a watcher can be added to the component which detects URL changes, so every time the ID in the URL changes, the new information can be fetched from the API.

 ```